strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 - The `up()` function is used when upgrading (e.g. adding a new table `my_new_table`).
 - The `down()`function is used to reverse the `up()` function when downgrading (ex: deleting `my_new_table`)

-Strapi will automatically detect migration files and run then, once, at the next startup, in alphabetical order.
-Every new file will be executed once.
+Strapi will automatically detect migration files and run them once at the next startup in alphabetical order.
+Every new file is executed once.

 Migrations are run before the database tables are synced with the content-types schemas.